wix/stylable/packages/stylable/README.md

 ## Installation

 There are two options for installing **Stylable**:

 * Write your own project based on a **Stylable** boilerplate
 * Install **Stylable** to work with an existing project as follows:

 Install **stylable** and **stylable-integration** as a dependency in your local project.

 Using npm:

 ```bash
 npm install stylable stylable-integration --save-dev
 ```

 Using Yarn:

 ```bash
 yarn add stylable stylable-integration
 ```

 For details on both options, see [Install & Configure](https://stylable.io/docs/getting-started/install-configure).

 ## Contributing

 Read our [contributing guidelines](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

-## Updating Documentation
-To update the documentation on [Stylable.io](http://www.stylable.io), follow the instructions [here](./updating-docs.md).

 ## License